Creeks & Streams

 Prime agricultural land, created by sediment deposited by the Fraser River, is located in the areas known as Sumas Prairie and Matsqui Prairie.
 Both areas used to flood regularly, and are now protected from further flooding by dikes.
 Drainage behind the dikes is improved by pumping water over them in winter/spring months, and irrigation water is supplied in ditches in summer months.

 The funds needed to maintain and operate the improvements are collected from the benefiting properties via Local Service Area levies.
 A Dyking, Drainage, and Irrigation Committee, one for each area, makes recommendations to Council on the disbursement of those funds, and assists staff in the administration of the improvements.

-The Operations division of the Engineering Department, managed by the Manager, Drainage is responsible for the operation and maintenance of the drainage and irrigation pump stations, and the flood protection dykes in the Sumas and Matsqui Prairie Dyking Districts.
+The Operations division of the Engineering Department, managed by the Manager, Drainage is responsible for the operation and maintenance of the drainage and irrigation pump stations, and the flood protection dikes in the Sumas and Matsqui Prairie Dyking Districts.

 For irrigation zones in each Prairie, please refer to the following:

 During the summer months, snow on the mountain melts and the runoff causes the Fraser River level to rise.
-The Matsqui dykes are designed to prevent water in the Fraser River from entering into the Matsqui Prairie area; however, some water pooling in the prairie near the dyke may occur.
-This is quite common and happens around all dykes.
+The Matsqui dikes are designed to prevent water in the Fraser River from entering into the Matsqui Prairie area; however, some water pooling in the prairie near the dike may occur.
+This is quite common and happens around all dikes.
 This phenomenon is due to the pressure difference created by the high water level in the river.
 It is not dangerous as long as water coming out of the seepage pool* is clear.
 If, however, the water becomes cloudy or contains river sand, it is a sign of an active boil**.
 This is serious and needs to be addressed immediately.

 - the removal of trees or stumps;